BeratE/lix/README.md

-# $/Lambda /iota /Chi$
+# &Lambda;&iota$Chi;

-$/Lambda /iota /Chi$/ LiX - or Lychee, like the fruit - is a purely functional Lisp like toy language based on an interpreted, extended Lambda Calculus.
+&Lambda;&iota$Chi;/ LiX - or Lychee, like the fruit - is a purely functional Lisp like toy language based on an interpreted, extended Lambda Calculus.
 The purpose of the project is to explore the boundaries and implications of a purely functional Lisp.

 The name is a play on Lisp and Lambda interpreter (Linp).